 Here is another takeaway from that story: If you can afford it, it might help to hire a professional to assess your situation and help you make a plan.
 The woman in the story used a student loan lawyer.
 She still had to do a lot of the work of calling the servicer, etc., but it must have been comforting to have an expert on her side.

 What Else Is Going on with PSLF?

 It definitely seems like PSLF has become a partisan issue, with Democrats trying to expand the program to more borrowers and Republicans trying to prevent borrowers from accessing it.
-This didn’t used to be the case — PSLF was signed into law by George Bush and the Obama education department didn’t exactly do a great job of keeping servicers from misbehaving — but unfortunately, it does seem now like the program has become a political football, meaning that its future probably depends a lot on who wins Congress and the presidency in 2020.
+This didn’t used to be the case — PSLF was signed into law by George Bush and the Obama education department didn’t exactly do a great job of keeping servicers from misbehaving — but unfortunately, it does seem now like the program has become a political football, meaning that its future probably depends a lot on who wins Congress and the presidency.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.

 He regularly writes about investing, student loan debt, and general personal finance topics geared towards anyone wanting to earn more, get out of debt, and start building wealth for the future.

 He has been quoted in major publications including the New York Times, Washington Post, Fox, ABC, NBC, and more.
 He is also a regular contributor to Forbes.